aferrodelgado/deep-learning-challenge/README.md

   4. Design a neural network model, and be sure to adjust for modifications that will optimize the model to achieve higher than 75% accuracy.
   5. Save and export your results to an HDF5 file.
 Name the file AlphabetSoupCharity_Optimization.h5.

+<br><br>
 **Step 4: Write a Report on the Neural Network Model**

-For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.

-The report should contain the following:
-  1. **Overview** of the analysis: Explain the purpose of this analysis.
-  2. **Results**: Using bulleted lists and images to support your answers, address the following questions:

-     - Data Preprocessing
+**Neural Network Model Analysis for Alphabet Soup Charity**

+**Overview of the Analysis**

+The purpose of this analysis is to develop a predictive model to assist Alphabet Soup in identifying applicants with the best chances of success if funded.
+By leveraging a deep learning model, specifically a neural network, we aim to classify whether an applicant is likely to succeed (IS_SUCCESSFUL) based on a variety of application features.
+The model is built using a dataset containing information about past applicants, their classifications, and success statuses.

+The analysis involves data preprocessing, creating and optimizing a neural network model, and evaluating its performance to achieve the target predictive accuracy of over 75%.

+**Results**

+**Data Preprocessing**

-       - What variable(s) are the target(s) for your model?
+1. What variable(s) are the target(s) for your model?

+	•	The target variable is IS_SUCCESSFUL, a binary variable indicating whether an applicant was successful (1) or not (0).

-       - What variable(s) are the features for your model?
+2. What variable(s) are the features for your model?

+    •	The features include all encoded columns derived from the dataset except the target column.
+These features include:

+	  -	APPLICATION_TYPE_T3, CLASSIFICATION_C1200, ORGANIZATION_Co-operative, etc.
+	  -	Numeric variables such as ASK_AMT.

-       - What variable(s) should be removed from the input data because they are neither targets nor features?
+3. What variable(s) should be removed from the input data because they are neither targets nor features?

+	•	Non-beneficial columns such as EIN and NAME were removed as they do not contribute meaningfully to predicting success.

-      - Compiling, Training, and Evaluating the Model
+Compiling, Training, and Evaluating the Model

-        - How many neurons, layers, and activation functions did you select for your neural network model, and why?
+4. How many neurons, layers, and activation functions did you select for your neural network model, and why?

+	•	The final model consists of:

+    - Input Layer: 33 neurons (one for each input feature).
+    - Four Hidden Layers:
+    - Layer 1: 100 neurons, relu activation.
+    - Layer 2: 50 neurons, LeakyReLU activation.
+    - Layer 3: 20 neurons, LeakyReLU activation.
+    - Layer 4: 10 neurons, LeakyReLU activation.
+    - Output Layer: 1 neuron, sigmoid activation.
+    - These parameters were selected to balance the model’s capacity to learn complex patterns and prevent overfitting.

-        - Were you able to achieve the target model performance?
+6. Were you able to achieve the target model performance?

+	•	No, the final model achieved an accuracy of ~72.1%, which is below the 75% target.

-        - What steps did you take in your attempts to increase model performance?
+7. What steps did you take in your attempts to increase model performance?

-  3. **Summary:** Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.
+	•	Several steps were taken to optimize the model:

+   - Feature Engineering: Lowered the cutoff value for both application type and classification.
+   - Adjusting Neurons and Layers: Experimented with additional hidden layers and varying numbers of neurons.
+   - Activation Functions: Used LeakyReLU to address potential issues with dead neurons.
+	 - Epochs and Batch Size: Adjusted epochs and batch sizes for better convergence during training.

+**Summary**

+**Overall Results**

+The neural network model successfully identified patterns in the data but failed to reach the desired 75% accuracy.
+The most significant challenge was likely the imbalance in the target variable and the noise introduced by low-correlation features.

+**Recommendation for Improvement**

+A different model, such as Random Forest, could provide better results due to its ability to handle complex relationships and feature importance.
+Unlike neural networks, Random Forests are less prone to overfitting when tuned correctly and can handle categorical and numeric data effectively.
+By applying Random Forest, we can gain insights into the relative importance of features, which might inform better feature engineering for future neural network attempts.

+In conclusion, while the deep learning model provided reasonable results, a tree-based algorithm or ensemble learning approach might be better suited for this classification problem.